bhavikbhagwani/groupprojectG30/README.md

 ## MAKE AND MAKEFILE

-Make sure you have 'make' installed in your machine to make it easy for you to compile, build and have certain features such as for testing and generating documentation If not installed see video on how to install:
+We recommend working with the MakkeFile so make sure you have 'make' installed in your machine to make it easy for you to compile, build and have certain features such as for testing and generating documentation If not installed see video on how to install: